awslabs/aws-lambda-web-adapter/README.md

 ## Non-HTTP Event Triggers

 Lambda Web Adapter supports non-http event triggers (such as SQS, EventBridge, and Bedrock Agents, etc.).
 The adapter will forward the event payload to the web application at the path specified by environment variable `AWS_LWA_PASS_THROUGH_PATH`.
 The default path is `/events`.
 The web application can retrieve the event payload from the request body.
-Check out [Bedrock Agent](examples/bedrock-agent) on how to use it.

 ```bash
 sam local start-api